 The next level up from the consensual encounter is “investigative detention.”
 The big difference, Dunbar said, is that a potential suspect is not free to go.

 This requires what’s called a “reasonable, articulable suspicion” that the individual has done something wrong.
 As is the case with stopping a car or truck, the officer has to be able to state a specific reason.

 “It’s more than just a hunch,” Dunbar said.
 “Officers are allowed to be wrong.”

 An investigative detention can be made on the basis of reports from others, although an anonymous call may not be acted upon unless the officer witnesses something that corroborates what the tipster indicated, Dunbar said.
-Those who call police and provide their names enable officers to act on that information alone.
+Those who call for police assistance and provide their names enable officers to act on that information alone.

 “Officers are allowed to give that much, much more weight and can take action on it,” he said.
 “Maybe that person’s wrong.
 Maybe that person made a mistake.
 Maybe that person is lying.

 “The biggest thing is you’ve got to put yourself out there so the officer can follow up with you.”